q-centrix/rugular/README.md

 5. Create a new Pull Request

 ## License
 Copyright 2014.
-Nicholas Shook.
+Q-Centrix.
 MIT License.